aamarques/CHARRA-PM/README.md

        cd charra
        bin/attester

+6. Run the relying_party binary in the relying party docker container (This must be up before verifier runs):

+       /bin/relying_party

 6. Run the verifier binary in the verifier docker container:

        /bin/verifier

 If you see "ATTESTATION SUCCESSFUL" you're done.
 Congratz :-D

+For more parameter details, run one of the binary with `-h` parameter.